exosite-archive/hvac-reference-application/README.md

 3. Copy the Product ID on this page

-To configure your product, use the config command of the Mr. Murano tool.
+To configure your product, use the config command of the Mr. Murano tool.This command tells MrMurano what product to look use.

 ```
 $ mr config product.id <productid>
 ```
+Run the command below.
+This command will set the product definition for this example.
 ```
-$ mr product spec push --file spec/gwe-multitool.yaml
+$ mr product spec push --file spec/beaglebone-hvac-spec.yaml
 ```

 At this point your product is configured and ready to start receiving data from the BBG.